 - The Seller is the company or person selling the product or service you want to promote to your friends or readers.

 - The Customer is the friend you told to click a special link to buy that product or service from the Seller.
-When click and buy, you earn a commission.
+When they click and buy, you earn a commission.

 How Do Affiliate Links Work?

-Case in point, two years ago I updated all the Amazon affiliate links on my pool site.
+Case in point, two years ago, I updated all the Amazon affiliate links on my pool site.
 But I was missing ONE LETTER from my unique ID tag and I lost about $10,000 in a high-traffic month.

 It took me 30 days to figure it out and it wasn’t obvious.

-Just saying, check your URLs and unique ID tags and make sure you’re using the right ones.
+Check your URLs and unique ID tags and make sure you’re using the right ones.

 The seller will know your link was used to sell a product because your unique ID tag in the URL will be stored in the customer’s browser when they buy the product.

-The Affiliate Marketing Commissions: How Money Is Earned
+Affiliate Marketing Commissions: How Money Is Earned

 Different sellers with different products run different affiliate programs.
 All of that is to say, it depends on what you recommend to your readers.

 For example, you can recommend Amazon products.
 And if one of your readers buys through your link, you earn a percentage of that sale.

 Here are some ways you can make money with affiliate marketing:

-- Pay per sale: You are paid a flat rate when a customer buys a product or service.
-For example, I recommend you use WPEngine to host your WordPress site.
-If you click that link (which is an actual affiliate link) and buy their $35/month service, I earn a flat $200.
-Even if you only use it for one month.
+|Pay Per Sale||Pays a percentage when someone buys a product or service.
+For example, I recommend you use SEMRush if you're a digital marketer.
+If you click that link and buy their service, I earn a percentage.|

-- Prizes: Sometimes affiliate programs offer prizes (often cash or products) to the people who perform the best.|
+|Prizes||Sometimes affiliate programs offer prizes (often cash or products) to the people who perform the best.|

 How The Money Enters Your Bank Account